 What Are Promotional Stickers and What Can They Do For You?

-You need to disregard any preconceived notions of “stickers” and begin to consider them as a potentially powerful advertising medium and a distribution vehicle for information.
+You need to disregard any preconceived notions of “stickers” and begin to consider them as a potentially powerful marketing medium and a distribution vehicle for information and identity building.

 A Promotion Sticker Can Function in Two Important Capacities:

 - As a fun, promotional product – A giveaway that is attractive to your clients/prospects, resulting in the marketing stickers being applied to a visible location such as their car.
-The “volunteer sales force” this creates then proceeds to drive around promoting your company or product to the world through exposure and word of mouth marketing.
+The evangelists and influencers (volunteer sales force) this creates then proceed to travel around promoting your company or product to the world through exposure and word of mouth marketing.

-- Promo stickers are also a vehicle or medium that are used to deliver information to prospects and customers.
+- Promo stickers are also a medium used to deliver information to prospects and customers.
 There are two sides to every sticker and not utilizing the back side is like paying for advertising space and then leaving it blank or only using half of what’s available.
 Would you print a six panel brochure and leave three of those panels blank?

 - Be used as both a sticker product and a medium for delivering information.